xramirez/exercises-html-layout-i/README.md

 # HTML Layout I - Basic Blog Post

 This exercise meant to teach you the basics of page layout using HTML and CSS.
+Fork and Clone to get started.